 Turning on group lifecycle events in Resource Groups

-To receive notifications about lifecycle changes to your resource groups, you can on group lifecycle events.
+To receive notifications about lifecycle changes to your resource groups, you can turn on group lifecycle events.
 Resource Groups then provides information about your groups' changes to Amazon EventBridge.
 In EventBridge, you can evaluate and act on the changes using rules you define in the EventBridge service.

 Minimum permissions